The ICCFA Wide World of Sales Conference is the only conference specifically for the salespeople within our profession.

 Hospice providers have the daunting task of caring for people when they know the end of their life is near.
 The patient often needs physical and emotional care, as well as his or her family.
 Have you ever thought about how you may provide service and help lighten the incredible load that these caregivers are burdened with?

 Come hear from members of the ICCFA Hospice Committee about outstanding examples of outreach, branding and assistance they are providing to hospice organizations around the country.
 Learn how you may develop relationships that may more deeply root you in your community and pay dividends long-term.

 Kim Medici Shelquist is the vice president of planning and development for Homesteaders Life Company in West Des Moines, Iowa.
 Prior to joining Homesteaders, she served as business development and communications director with Hospice of Central Iowa, the state's oldest and largest not-for-profit hospice care provider.

-Caressa Hughes is managing director of government affairs with Service Corporation International in Houston, Texas.
+Candace Green is hospice relations manager with Service Corporation International in Houston, Texas.